Your cookie preferences

 Who to call in case of a power cut

-Can I claim for a power cut?
+When can you claim compensation for a power outage?

 It’s frustrating to be without electricity or gas for any amount of time, but depending on the length of the outage, you could be owed compensation for the power cut.